cuilongyang/cuilongyang.github.io/_pages/about.md

 permalink: /about/
 ---

-A friend of mine writes short stories.
-One sunny day, I asked if he wanted a website to showcase his works and he agreed.
-I decided to use GitHub Pages to host his site.
-That way he wouldn't have to buy a domain and a server.
+For a while I was thinking about jotting down my previous study notes for my own blog, after using Oracle's free server, which unfortunately was so slow, I decided to use GitHub Pages to host the website.

-While doing some research up on GitHub Pages, I accidentally chanced upon this _simple, blog-aware, static site generator_ called [Jekyll](https://jekyllrb.com/) which works really well with GitHub Pages.
-I figured it would do just fine for my friend and I set about searching for a pretty theme.
-I wanted a theme with a _book-ish_ vibe.
-Unfortunately, most of the themes were too modern.
-Eventually, I caved and begun working on my own theme.
-With the help of [Poole](https://github.com/poole/poole), the Jekyll Butler, I was able to build **Tale**.
+While doing some research on GitHub Pages, I stumbled upon this *simple*, *blog-aware static site generator* called [Jekyll](https://jekyllrb.com/) that works really well with GitHub Pages.
+So I started looking for a nice theme.
+Eventually I found this theme [Tale](https://github.com/chesterhow/tale).
+This blog is used to record my study notes.
+It has a very concise page, which makes me very happy.
+Thanks again to the original author for his help.

 ## Contribute
-Feel free to create an issue or make a pull request on [GitHub](https://github.com/chesterhow/tale).
+Feel free to create an issue or make a pull request on [GitHub](https://github.com/cuilongyang/cuilongyang.github.io).

 Thanks for reading!